Lonesome Miner Trail PDF maps

 Why no GPX?

-I don’t share GPX tracks of remote routes any longer because their use is proven to cause threaded trail in delicate areas.
-What is threaded trail?
 Threaded trail is where several, sometimes many, trails parallel one another through the same small area, often re-joining one another.
 GPX causes this because often people simply use their GPS devices to walk a straight line from point-to-point, rather than making an effort to use existing trail.
 Some animals such as ungulates create threaded trail in the wild, but no animal causes as much destruction and erosion as humans, since they aren’t nearly as sure-footed.
 I have been hiking through fields of endangered cryptobiotic soil in Utah and Arizona, and through some of the most remote portions of the High Sierra, and discovered I was on one of many parallel human trails tramping the wild.
 I don’t want to contribute to this problem.
-Use your eyes, use your wits, and stay on the main trail.
-The LMT has a very distinct main trail.

 Why include GPS for the Snowflake, though?

 Because almost every log entry from Snowflake hikers at Frenchie’s cabin mentions how lost they got.
 Many of them are probably less experienced out-and-back type hikers who aren’t intending on overnights like you are.
-If people wanting to hike the Snowflake Trail in Death Canyon are smart, they’ll drop $10 for this GPS track, install it on their phone using an app like Gaia or whatnot, or their GPS watch etc., and make their Snowflake hike more predictable and enjoyable.
+If people wanting to hike the Snowflake Trail in Death Canyon are smart, they’ll drop cash for this GPS track, install it on their phone using an app like Gaia or whatnot, or their GPS watch etc., and make their Snowflake hike more predictable and enjoyable.

 Caveat to no GPX track